gutenbergtools/gutenbergsite/site/help/mobile.md

 ### Paid: MegaReader
 **MegaReader** is a paid ebook reader for iPad, iPhone and iPod Touch.
 1. Download QuickReader from the Apple App Store.
 Use the link on the right for the US store.
 2. Open QuickReader and select "Normal Reading" or "Speed Reading".
 3. Select "Download Books".
+4. From the list select "Project Gutenberg".

+### Paid: QuickReader
+**QuickReader** is a paid ebook reader for iPad, iPhone and iPod Touch.
+It implements a speed reading technique that teaches you how to read faster.
+1. Download QuickReader from the Apple App Store.
+Use the link on the right for the US store.
+2. Open QuickReader and select "Normal Reading" or "Speed Reading".
+3. Select "Download Books".